Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.7 =
 - [New API]: Moved process_ipn action to wp_loaded hook.
 Should fix issues with "The site is experiencing technical problems" error during payment processing on some configurations.
+- [New API]: Updated Stripe PHP SDK library to 6.43.1.
+- [New API]: Added debug log warning when another Stripe PHP SDK is loaded.
+Warning is logged once per 6 hours in order to not flood the log.
+- [New API]: Payment popup server interaction errors are now more informative.
+- [New Api]: Removed excess "Coupon is invalid for the product" debug log message when no coupon code provided.

 = 2.0.6 =
 - [New API]: Customer info and card data is now saved on Stripe unless "Do Not Save Card Data on Stripe" option is enabled.